-If a Board of Examiners accepts that there have been extenuating circumstances surrounding your performance, it will usually not regard the poorer than expected performance at its face value in making decisions about your progress in studies or final degree classification.
+If the Programme Director or the Extenuating Circumstances Committee (for the end of module assessments) accepts that there have been extenuating circumstances surrounding your performance, it will usually not regard the poorer than expected performance at its face value in making decisions about your progress in studies or final degree classification.
+Accepted extenuating circumstances will not affect an assessment grade, but where the assessment has been failed, you may be allowed a resit attempt as a "first attempt".
 You will be informed of the outcome of your claim after the meeting of the Board of Examiners.

-Further information, forms and deadline dates for submission of Extenuating Circumstances will be posted on the online module.
+Further information and forms for submission of Extenuating Circumstances will be posted on your online module under "Guidelines and Support".